Tag Archives: triple-negative breast cancer

 What Can Be Diagnosed From a Sleep Study?
 Sleep Disorders

 Sleep apnea and many other sleep problems are diagnosed using in-lab sleep examinations.
 A sleep study is the study of physiological parameters while a person sleeps.
 It measures your tissue oxygen levels, heart rate, electroencephalogram, blood pressure, and respiratory pattern.
-A sleep study is a detailed analysis used to identify sleep abnormalities, commonly known as polysomnography.
-During the study, a …
+A sleep study is a detailed analysis used to identify sleep abnormalities, commonly known as …

 Read More »